A-Knight/DF_Capstone/README.md

 - Step 3.
 Run the script
   > python data_extraction.py (For windows/linux)

+---

 ### Cron Details

 - This script should be run once a day

+---

+### Project Overview

+- Extract data about artists and their most popular songs from Spotify API
+- Perform any necessary cleaning and transformation of data
+- Load data onto a database
+- Visualize data